nubomedia/nubomedia-paas/src/main/resources/static/bower_components/flot/API.md

     that an extra overlay canvas is positioned on top of the static canvas.
 This overlay is cleared and then completely redrawn whenever something interesting happens.
-This hook is called when the overlay canvas is to be redrawn.
+This hook is called when the overlay canvas is to to redrawn.

     "canvascontext" is the 2D context of the overlay canvas.
 You can use this to draw things.
 You'll most likely need some of the